 Given that OPG is the owner of the Trust and the Province owns all of the shares of OPG, related parties include OPG and the Province.

-Certain of the 2016 comparative amounts have been reclassified from financial statements previously presented to conform to the 2017 financial statement presentation.
+Certain of the 2017 comparative amounts have been reclassified from financial statements previously presented to conform to the 2018 financial statement presentation.
+Unless otherwise indicated, all dollar amounts are expressed in millions of Canadian dollars.